Induction motor: Slip

-$n_s$ is stator electrical speed, $n_r$ is rotor mechanical speed.
-Slip, which varies from zero at synchronous speed and 1 when the rotor is stalled, determines the motor's torque.
-Since the short-circuited rotor windings have small resistance, even a small slip induces a large current in the rotor and produces significant torque.
+The equation is correct for small and moderate amounts of slip, but not for large amounts of slip, such as a stopped rotor.
+Double revolving field theory in the next section, provides a better approximation to actual torque.
+Slip, which varies from zero at synchronous speed and 1 when the rotor is stalled, influences the motor's torque.

+Because the short-circuited rotor windings have small resistance, even a small slip induces a large current in the rotor and produces significant torque.
 At full rated load, slip varies from more than 5% for small or special purpose motors to less than 1% for large motors.
 These speed variations can cause load-sharing problems when differently sized motors are mechanically connected.
 Various methods are available to reduce slip, VFDs often offering the best solution.